ahmad-algsham/RealTimeSentimentDashbaurd/README.md

 4. tweepy == 3.8.0
 5. textblob-ar-mk == 0.0.2

-for explore the data you need this library
+for explore the data you need this library also

 6. wordcloud == 1.6.0
 7. arabic-reshaper == 2.0.15
 8. python-bidi == 0.4.2